stepan-a/covid-19/README.md

 <a href="http://www.guillaumerozier.fr"><p align="center" ><img width="70%" src="images/covidtracker.png"></p></a>

 # Requirements
-Please see the imports in each Jupyter Notebook.\
+Please see the imports in each Jupyter Notebook.
+Nothing crazy.\
-Here are the main requirements: Plotly, Orca, Pandas, requests, imageio, json...
+Here are the main requirements: Python3, Plotly, Orca, Pandas, requests, imageio, json... (you can install all of them with `pip3`)

 # Repository structure